shotover/shotover-proxy/docs/src/dev-docs/debugging.md

 This document describes the general process I follow for debugging.
 There is no need to strictly adhere to it, but maybe you will find something useful here.

+## Ensure the project has no warnings

+The rust compiler's warnings should always be addressed immediately as they can point out program breaking mistakes.
+For example a missed `.await` will leave a future unresolved but is hard to notice from visual inspection.
+I recommend ensuring `cargo check --all-targets` returns no errors at all times.
+You can set features to reduce runtime e.g. `cargo check --all-targets --no-default-features --features kafka` but that will disable some dead code warnings (fine for development).
+You can use a tool like [bacon](https://github.com/Canop/bacon) or [cargo watch](https://github.com/watchexec/cargo-watch) to keep track of warnings.

+Note that CI will fail if your PR has any warnings anyway, so you'll have to address them all eventually.

 ## Failing test

 Write or modify an integration test to reproduce the bug.